Initiative on Cities

-The Initiative on Cities (IOC) is an interdisciplinary center at Boston University.
-It serves as a hub for urban research and experiential learning, and engages with urban leaders, policymakers, academics, communities, and students from around the world to work toward sustainable, just, and inclusive urban transformation.
+The Initiative on Cities (IOC or IoC) is an interdisciplinary center at Boston University.
+It serves as a hub for urban research and experiential learning, and engages with urban leaders, policymakers, academics, communities, and students worldwide to work toward sustainable, just, and inclusive urban transformation.

 The Initiative is located at 75 Bay State Road in a historic brownstone on the Charles River Campus of Boston University.

 Leadership

-The Initiative was founded in 2014 by Boston’s longest-serving Mayor, Thomas Menino, who stepped down after twenty years in office, and Boston University Professor and Chair of Political Science Graham Wilson.
-Katharine Lusk joined as Executive Director from the Menino Administration, where she had led efforts to make Boston “the premier city for working women” and created the Boston Women’s Workforce Council.
-Lusk was named Co-Director in 2019.
+The Initiative was founded in 2014 by Boston's longest-serving Mayor, Thomas Menino, who stepped down after twenty years in office, and Boston University Professor and Chair of Political Science Graham Wilson.
+Katharine Lusk joined as executive director from the Menino Administration, where she had led efforts to make Boston “the premier city for working women.”
+She created the Boston Women's Workforce Council.
+Lusk was named co-director in 2019.

-In 2022, Loretta Lees joined as the new Director, and Professor of Sociology, following Professor Wilson’s retirement.
-A British urban geographer, Lees previously worked at the University of Leicester and King’s College London.
+In 2022, Loretta Lees joined as the new Director and Professor of Sociology, following Professor Wilson's retirement.
+Lees, a British urban geographer, previously worked at the University of Leicester and King's College London.
 From 2020 to 2022, Lees served as Chair of the London Housing Panel, a partnership between the Mayor of London and Trust for London that engages the community and voluntary sectors as advisors on housing policy.
+Stacy Fox, a Boston University alum and city planner, was named Executive Director in May 2023.

 Research

 The Initiative on Cities leads and catalyzes major urban research efforts at Boston University.
-It is a member of the Global Urban Network, a university-based collective of urban institutes from across five continents.
+It is a member of the Global Urban Network, a university-based collective of urban institutes across five continents.

 Menino Survey of Mayors

-The annual Menino Survey of Mayors, named in honor of the late IOC Co-Founder and Boston Mayor Tom Menino, was created by the Initiative on Cities in 2014.
+The annual Menino Survey of Mayors, named in honor of the late IOC Co-founder and Boston Mayor Tom Menino, was created by the Initiative on Cities in 2014.
 It is the only systematic, nationally representative survey of U.S. mayoral priorities and concerns.
 The Menino Survey covers timely issues affecting cities, including housing affordability, poverty, the racial wealth gap, public health, infrastructure, policing, parks and public space, homelessness, and the impacts of the COVID-19 pandemic.
 Survey collaborators and funders have included Citi, The Rockefeller Foundation, the National League of Cities (NLC), Trust for Public Land, and Community Solutions.
-In addition to elevating mayoral priorities via widespread media coverage, the research team has deepened the body of academic literature pertaining to U.S. mayoral leadership and decision making.
+In addition to elevating mayoral priorities via widespread media coverage, the research team has deepened the academic literature on U.S. mayoral leadership and decision making.

 The Menino Survey team includes Boston University Associate Professors of Political Science, Katherine Levine Einstein, David Glick and Maxwell Palmer, IOC staff Stacy Fox and Katharine Lusk, and others.
-The project has inspired multiple international survey efforts, with the support of the Boston University team, including the “Urban Voices: UK City Leaders Survey” led by Centre for Cities and Arup, the “Canadian Municipal Barometer”, and the Global Survey of City Leaders led by Cornell University.
+The project has inspired multiple international survey efforts, with the support of the Boston University team, including the “Urban Voices: UK City Leaders Survey” led by Centre for Cities and Arup, the “Canadian Municipal Barometer,” and the Global Survey of City Leaders led by Cornell University.